l0b5ter/TwitchChannelIntergration-js-/Readme.md

-How to solve some errors with script:
+How to solve some errors with the script:
 * Sript returning error on first run (tmi error).
     - Solution: Is there a folder named node_modules in your folder?
 If not the packages didnt get installed.
 Normally this comes from that you installed Nodejs as global and not localy.
 But to simple fix this download this zip(https://www.dropbox.com/s/uklz57zr29f004i/node_modules.rar?dl=1), and extract its content "node_modules" over to your folder.
 * Script wont play any sound.